dobrado76/Stable-Diffusion-Unity-Integration/README.md

 # Dependencies and requirements
-This Unity Editor tool requires access to a local Stable Diffusion Automatic 1111 server.
-Installation of this server is outside the scope of this documentation.
+This Unity Editor tool requires access to a Stable Diffusion Automatic 1111 server.
+Installation or usage of such server is outside the scope of this documentation.
-Please refer to the SD WebUI repo: https://github.com/AUTOMATIC1111/stable-diffusion-webui
+Please refer to the SD A111 WebUI repo: https://github.com/AUTOMATIC1111/stable-diffusion-webui

 # Getting Started
 1. Install [Stable Diffusion WebUI Automatic 1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui).
-2. Launch [Stable DIffusion WebUI Automatic 1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/API) with the '--api' argument in the command line.
+2. Launch [Stable DIffusion WebUI Automatic 1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/API) with the '--api' argument in the command line define in the "webui-user.bat" command file, in the root folder of your SD server.
+Without Authentication:
+set COMMANDLINE_ARGS= --api
+	; Or with Authentication:
+set COMMANDLINE_ARGS=--listen --api --api-auth YOUR_USERNAME:YOUR_PASSWORD --cors-allow-origins=*

 3. Either, Download the stable-diffusion-unity-integration repository, for example by running `git clone https://github.com/dobrado76/Stable-Diffusion-Unity-Integration.git`.
 Then, Open the stable-diffusion-unity-integration project in Unity.then open the Demo Scene provided in the package found in `StableDiffusionIntegration/Scenes/DemoScene.unity`.